Week 8 Exercises

 Differentiate the following types to obtain the types of their zippers.

-1. Derivative of Maybe a.
+- Derivative of

-2. Derivative of Join (,) a.
+Join (,) a. - Derivative of

 We will need these to do exercise 2 as well.